fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Examples of these properties include accuracy and generalizability to data the model did not train on.
 Fairness is typically not evaluated in this frame.

-2. The data frame: this frame request to the content of input and output of the algorithm ('data') whether in the form of abstractions, or outcomes.
+2. The data frame: this frame applies to the content of input and output of the algorithm ('data') whether in the form of abstractions, or outcomes.
 This additional frame allows us to question the inherent (un)fairness present in input and output data.
 In "Datasheets for Datasets", Gebru et al. [#8]_ suggest various ways we